 Helps Managers Understand Their Employees Better

-Not only does this improve understanding between the two parties involved, but it also helps managers assess which opportunities or issues should take precedence based on employee feedback.
+This not only improves understanding between the two parties involved but also helps managers assess which opportunities or issues should take precedence based on employee feedback and their unique strengths.
+The HIGH5 test can serve as a powerful tool to deepen the effectiveness of an open-door policy, fostering more meaningful and productive conversations.

 Supports all Personality Types